louiz/biboumi/doc/biboumi.1.rst

 all participants of a MUC.
 Biboumi can not however provide this feature, as it cannot know whether the IRC server has received and forwarded the messages to other users.
-This means that the order of the messages displayed in your XMPP client may not be the same than the order on other IRC users’.
+This means that the order of the messages displayed in your XMPP client may not be the same as the order on other IRC users’.

 History